 To summarize, qualified dividends from utility stocks are taxed between zero and 20%.
 The exact rate depends on your specific tax situation.

 How Do You Find And Identify Utility Stocks To Invest In?

-There are many sources where you can find utility stocks to invest in.
+There are many sources where you can find dividend stocks from the utility sector.
 Here are a few to consider.

 Media outlets – CNBC or Kiplinger’s Personal Finance, just to name a couple, frequently discuss or write about utility stocks.
 Keep your eyes and ears open for utility stocks you think may be of interest to you.